NotifyUs/notus-core/README.md

-# velcro-node
+# notus-node

-The Velcro node is a server that listens for Ethereum smart contract events or Graph Protocol subscriptions and triggers their corresponding webhooks.
+The Notus node is a server that listens for Ethereum smart contract events or Graph Protocol subscriptions and triggers their corresponding webhooks.

-Webhooks can be defined and registered by anyone in a [Velcro smart contract](https://github.com/ethvelcro/velcro-contracts).
-The Velcro node must be configured to point to the deployed smart contract.
+Webhooks can be defined and registered by anyone in a [Notus smart contract](https://github.com/notifyus/notus-contracts).
+The Notus node must be configured to point to the deployed smart contract.
 When webhooks are deregistered from the smart contract the server stops listening to those events.

 ## dependencies
 - node >= 10